-- 22. Make the adjustments shown in Figure 4-4.5. - 23.
+- 22. Under the Ceramic heading, click Edit... and make the adjustments shown in Figure 4-4.5. - 23.
 Click Done to exit the Texture Editor.

 FYI: The grout types listed are manufactured by TEC.
 If interested, you can visit their website at www.tecspecialty.com.
-Look for AccuColor® Premium Unsanded Grout (Cementitous Grout).
+Look for AccuColor® Premium Unsanded Grout (Cementitious Grout).